gerardroche/gerardroche.github.io/_posts/2023-05-16-neovintageous-mapping-sublime-text-commands.md

 ## Wrapping it up

-Mapping to Sublime Text commands opens up a world of possibilities to up your NeoVintageous game.
+Mapping to Sublime Text commands opens up a world of possibilities.
+Up your NeoVintageous game.
 Map your most common operations and build from there.